A monstera on the article Monstera Watering Schedule

 The jury is still out on which strategy for watering your Monstera plants will be the most successful in the long run.

-Bottom watering is advocated by some, while others insist that top watering is the superior method.
+Some people advocate bottom watering, while others insist that top watering is the superior method.
 Some people like to experiment with both approaches before settling on the one that best meets their needs.

 At other times, the circumstances will decide which approach to take.
 For instance, it may be challenging to provide bottom watering to a large climbing monster housed in a heavy pot.